log in to manage your profile and account

 ➡️WHERE TO DONATE CLOTHING

 This is a local mission through First Baptist Church New Lebanon that offers clothing, shoes and accessories to those in need from a mobile platform.
+The only donations that are needed right now are undergarments and socks of all sizes, male and female.

 Donations should be dropped off at the church at 335 Church St., New Lebanon.
 Call 937-687-1611 for more information.